The Black Skin Directory Debunks 5 Common Skincare Myths

-Skin Truth: An anti-aging regime still applies, but it may need to address different concerns.
-Dr. Carlos Charles suggests prescription strength retinol and hydroquinone to help with age spots, as well as “vitamin C serums to assist in the treatment of hyperpigmentation.”
+Skin Truth: A thorough skin routine still applies, but it may need to address different concerns.
+Dr. Carlos Charles suggests prescription-strength retinol and hydroquinone to help with age spots, as well as “vitamin C serums to assist in the treatment of hyperpigmentation.”

 Posts You'll Love:

 There’s a common misconception that hyperpigmentation on deeper skin tones is irreversible, but this is not the case.
 Dija says that “Hyperpigmentation on women of color is definitely something that can be treated through professional means.
 The quickest and safest in-clinic treatment to go for is monthly or even fortnightly chemical peels, to help lift the pigmentation – this works to turbocharge exfoliation and quickly get rid of excess pigmented cells.”